lintonmack/course/week9/lesson2_part4.md

 Again, we wait for the remove action to take place before rendering our page, so the item doesn't still show on the page in our response.

 Now give your application a go.
 Everything should be working.
 If you click on the `Collections` tab in mLab you can even see your data as it appears in the database!
+You may also notice that the collection storing our documents is called `todos`.
+Mongoose pluralises and lowercases our model name into a collection name.
+It is good practice for collections to adopt a lowercase or lowerCamelCase naming convention.

 :tada: